Accrued income (or accrued revenue) refers to income already earned but has not yet been collected.

 In our previous set of transactions, assume this additional information:

-In this case, we should make an adjusting entry to recognize the income since it has already been earned.
+In this case, we should make an adjusting entry in 2016 to recognize the income since it has already been earned.
 The adjusting entry would be:

 Here are some more illustrations.